-To be eligible as a principal investigator for a UNI grant, the applicant must be a member of the faculty of a college or university within the United States; be within the first three years of their first academic appointment as a regular faculty member; have completed all requirements for the Ph.D. (however, an application may be submitted before the degree has been awarded); and be appointed at the rank of Assistant Professor or the equivalent.
+To be eligible as a principal investigator for a UNI grant, the applicant must be a member of the faculty of a college or university within the United States; be within the first five years of their first academic appointment as a regular faculty member; have completed all requirements for the Ph.D. (however, an application may be submitted before the degree has been awarded); and be appointed at the rank of Assistant Professor or the equivalent.
 In addition, applicants must meet the following criteria:

 - The non-profit institution submitting the UNI proposal must certify that the person listed as a principal investigator on the cover page qualifies as a principal investigator under the institution’s policies.

 - In view of the long-standing policy of The ACS Petroleum Research Fund to give priority to support of students, the principal investigator must be eligible to serve as the formal, official supervisor of undergraduate students.

 - The term of appointment of the principal investigator must promise reasonable continuity of service.
 The appointment should continue at least through the period of funding requested in the UNI proposal.

 Generally the above criteria are automatically met by tenure-track principal investigators.
 If you are not tenure-track, attach a brief statement to your application describing your appointment and include a Department Chair’s letter affirming that you meet all three of the above criteria.
 Finally, no co-PI can be involved but one or more collaborators can participate on the project.
 Read more about Eligibility, Terms and Conditions for UNI Grants.

 The PRF Committee makes relative rankings of proposals and recommendations for funding on the basis of the following criteria (in order of importance):

 - Overall quality, significance, and scientific merit of the proposed research, including the extent to which it will increase basic knowledge and/or stimulate additional research.

 - Extent to which advanced scientific education will be enhanced through the involvement of students in the research.